National cost-benefit analysis

 - at a national level, gambling causes three times the harm of drug-use disorders.

-Upon reviewing the report, we found CQU/AUT’s to be the product of a number of flawed methodologies, including the decision to count costs without counting benefits and inflating the costs, While there can undoubtedly be harm from problem gambling, counting only one side of the equation runs the risk of misleading policy makers and mistargeting public policy.
+Upon reviewing the report, we found CQU/AUT’s conclusions to be the product of a number of flawed methodologies, including the decision to count costs without counting benefits and inflating the costs, While there can undoubtedly be harm from problem gambling, counting only one side of the equation runs the risk of misleading policy makers and mistargeting public policy.

 Featured in The TDB Digest March 2020